Name: John Cooley

 Spotswood's company to get an idea as to who he served with.
 One of the

-first things that struck me about the July
+first things that strikes me about the July 1756 roll is the number of

-company, particularly the 46 year-old John
+46 year-old John

 Pedder, may have been convicts.
 (The others being Thomas Douglas, John